assimon/assimon/README.md

 But at the same time I also like python and php.
 Recently I am learning Vue.js and Node.js。

-My idol is Iron Man, The city where I live has pandas🐼，and my favorite food is hot pot 🍲(because I live in Sichuan, you know)。
+My favorite band is Linkin Park, The city where I live has pandas🐼，and my favorite food is hot pot 🍲(because I live in Sichuan, you know)。

 How about you?